azuredevcollege/trainingdays/day2/challenges/challenge-1.md

 ### Show Staging application

-To see your staging slot in action, go to the slot in the portal and copy the URL in the overview blade.
+To see your staging slot in action, go to the deployment slot in the portal and copy the URL in the overview blade.

 ![portal-slot-overview](./img/portal_slotoverview.png "portal-slot-overview")